paquettm/420-302-VA_A25/LABS/LAB6_Telemetry_with_ESP32_MQTT_and_Raspberry_Pi.md

+---
+title: 'Lab 6: Telemetry with ESP32, MQTT, and Raspberry Pi'
+description: 'Lab 6: Telemetry with ESP32, MQTT, and Raspberry Pi'
+sidebar:
+  label: 'Lab 6: Telemetry with ESP32, MQTT, and Raspberry Pi'
+  order: 6
+---

 # Lab 6: Telemetry with ESP32, MQTT, and Raspberry Pi

 In this lab, we will create our first multiple-device IoT application.